geonetwork/geonetwork-ui/apps/datahub/README.md

 #### Adding custom scripts when deploying Datahub

-You can deploy custom sh scripts when deploying a container by setting the environment variable `CUSTOM_SCRIPTS_DIRECTORY` pointing to a mounted volume.
+You can deploy custom executable sh scripts when deploying a container by setting the environment variable `CUSTOM_SCRIPTS_DIRECTORY` pointing to a mounted volume.

 It can be used to deploy custom header by example.